 - Fast internet connection required.
 Not everyone has the luxury of having a fast internet connection.
 Or, if you do have a fast internet connection, do you want to use up all of your upload bandwidth to sync all of the changes back to your Google Drive account?

 - Security.
 Are you storing company files on the computer?
 Could a stolen computer or laptop expose company or personal information?
 Syncing the files with Google Drive can expose your files to malware and ransomware.

-Now that we know how to remove empty folders quickly, how do these folders get created in the first place?
+Now that we know how to delete empty folders in Google Drive, how do these folders get created in the first place?
 As you might guess, there are an unlimited number of possibilities.
-However, here are a few that come to mind:
+However, here are a few common scenarios:

 - Over time things can get messy.
 We might have started to create a folder for a project and then got distracted and made one with a completely different name.

 - We delete files that we no longer need but do not realize the folder is left empty.

 - We share files with edit privilege.
 Other users may have gone through the effort of removing old files that are no longer needed but did not have permission to remove the empty folder.